-Carys Boughton is an up and coming illustrator and designer based in Hackney, east London.
+Carys Boughton is an illustrator based in Hackney, east London.

 Carys studied History of Art at King's College, Cambridge, and after three years of looking at other people's art work, decided that what she would really like to do is make her own.
 So as soon as she graduated in 2016, she started setting up a career as an illustrator and hasn’t looked back since.